 You will then hear the camera shutter sound and the screen will light up.
 With iOS 11 you are able to edit your screenshot before saving or sending it.
 Read more about taking a screenshot with your iPhone X.

 A forced reset can help if your iPhone X froze, no longer reacts to gestures or an app stopped working.
 An iPhone X reset can fix bugs and software problems fast and without losing any data.

 Learn more about restarting your iPhone X.

 Missing your Home button on iPhone X?
 With AssistiveTouch everyone can get a virtual Home button.
-Open your iPhone X Settings and go to General and Accessibility.
-Once you are there scroll down to AssistiveTouch.
+Open your iPhone X Settings and go to Accessibility.
+Once you are there, tap “Touch” and select AssistiveTouch.
+Activate the function by toggling the button next to it.
 Now you can choose which functions you activate when tapping or pressing the virtual Home button.
 We recommend shortcuts you use a lot like Open Menu or Siri.